ussyed11/HR-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-We werre tasked by the Pewlett-Hackard management to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+We were tasked by the Pewlett-Hackard management to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then, we need to write a report that summarizes our analysis and helps prepare Pewlett-Hackard management for the “silver tsunami” as many current employees reach retirement age.